-We are organizing the Ghana & Friends workshop on Friday, March 13th, where you can experience Ghana's culture first-hand and meet us and members of the Ghana student union!
+We are organizing the remote Ghana & Friends workshop on Wednesday, August 5th, where you can experience Ghana's culture first-hand and meet us and members of the Ghana student union remotely on ZOOM!

 Welcome to Africast!